Noskova shocks Kasatkina at Adelaide International - WHIZ News

-The 102-ranked 18-year-old came through a tough qualifying draw in which she beat world No. 58 Anna Kalinskaya and No. 43 Anastasia Potapova before achieving the biggest win of her career over third-seeded Kastkina.
+The 18-year-old Noskova came through a tough qualifying draw in which she beat world No. 58 Anna Kalinskaya and No. 43 Anastasia Potapova before achieving the biggest win of her career over third-seeded Kasatkina.

-Noskova was playing in only her fifth main draw on the WTA Tour and had never previously played, let alone beaten, a top-10 player.
+The 102-ranked Noskova is competing in only her fifth main draw on the WTA Tour and had never played, let alone beaten, a top-10 player.
 She had been 0-2 against top-20 opponents.

-Her best win before Monday had been over 38-ranked Alize Cornet in the second round en route to the semifinals in Prague.
+Her best win before Monday had been over 38th-ranked Alizé Cornet in the second round en route to the semifinals in Prague last July.

 Noskova took the first set comfortably in 46 minutes and broke to lead 4-3 in the second before Kasatkina broke back.
 She served for the match at 6-5 in but Kasatkina again fought back to take the set in a tiebreaker.